A Hypnosis Testimonial (your mileage may vary)

 “Where’s your office?”
 My office is 260 SW Madison Avenue, Suite 104-4, in Corvallis OR, and is fully handicap-accessible.
 There is free parking along the whole block in front of the building and in the public parking lots on Second Street.

 “Where do I sign up?”
-Right here!
-I’m doing my scheduling on-line these days.
-Just use the form below to find a time that works for you, pay for the first session with a card, and you’re all set.
+Right here, with my online scheduler!
+Just find a time on my calendar that works for you, pay for the first session with a card, and you’re all set.
 You’ll get email reminders and everything.
+(Text reminders, too, if you enter a cell phone number in the “Phone” field.)
+Sweet!

 “Put off your procrastinating until tomorrow, and schedule your appointment NOW.”

 “But I still have a question!”
-Ask away, via email: firstname.lastname@example.org
+Ask away:

 Robert Plamondon Hypnotherapy